OIDC Integration with AWS

 Step 3: Assume the AWS role to retrieve the AWS credentials

-Note: The following assumes that your environment has the AWS CLI installed so that it can call aws sts assume-role-with-web-identity
+Note: The following assumes that your environment has the AWS CLI installed so that it can call aws sts assume-role-with-web-identity.

-seconds.
+The token expiry can be customized using --duration-seconds=<token-expiry-in-seconds>, this configuration option exactly matches the --duration-seconds configuration option offered by AWS CLI.
+The default is 3600 seconds.
 Note, to use a longer expiry your AWS Administrator must allow for longer sessions.

 You can can run the following to assume the role and retrieve secrets from AWS Secrets Manager, or you can extend your Automation to authenticate with AWS automatically on startup.